Quantum Temporal Fusion Transformer: Classical Temporal Fusion Transformer

 Static variables play a crucial role in time series forecasting, as different components of models utilize them in various forms.
-Specifically, there are three main parts of the TFT model where four distinct context vectors are required to improve predictive accuracy.
-This context vector $\bm c_s, \bm c_e,\bm c_c,\bm c_h$ are generated by static covariate encoder using separate GRN encoders (different by parameters).
+Specifically, there are three main places of the TFT model where four distinct context vectors are required to improve predictive accuracy.
+The context vectors $\bm c_s, \bm c_e,\bm c_c,\bm c_h$ are generated by a static covariate encoder using separate GRN encoders (different by parameters).
 Each encoder takes the fixed input $\tilde{\bm{\xi}}$, which is the output of the static variable selection network